 Two Cornell anthropology graduate students will conduct their fieldwork overseas with support from the Fulbright-Hays Doctoral Dissertation Research Abroad program.
-Alexandra G. Dalferro and Rebekah M. Ciribassi are among 91 students nationwide who received the prestigious award this year.
+Alexandra G. Dalferro and Rebekah M. Cirbassi are among 91 students nationwide who received the prestigious award this year.

 Dalferro, from Norwell, Massachusetts, left for Surin, Thailand, in September and plans to remain there until early 2019.
 She is interested in the tensions between the practices of ethnic Khmer silk weavers and government policies that promote their weavings as “part of a static Thai national cultural heritage,” she wrote in her proposal.

 “For Khmer weavers, this official interest and demand is welcome, but it also threatens to erase local meanings, histories and knowledge,” she added.

 Her proposed dissertation title is “Shimmering Surfaces and Stray Threads: Weaving State Politics into Silk in Contemporary Thailand.”

 The central research question is “how are official and tourist-market desires for ‘shimmering surfaces,’ and materials and dispositions that reflect ‘good culture,’ linked to the prioritizing of particular kinds of knowledge and particular ways of being in the world?”